uzborg950/SARAS-ESAD-Baseline/README.md

 Here, we implement basic data-handling tools for [SARAS-ESAD](https://saras-esad.grand-challenge.org/Dataset/) dataset with FPN training process.
 We implement a pure pytorch code for train FPN with [Focal-Loss](https://arxiv.org/pdf/1708.02002.pdf) or [OHEM/multi-box-loss](https://arxiv.org/pdf/1512.02325.pdf) paper.
 Aim of this repository try different loss functions and make a fair comparison in terms of performance on SARAR-ESAD dataset.

 We hope this will help kick start more teams to get up to the speed and allow the time for more innovative solutions.
-We want to eleminate the pain of building data handling and training process from scratch.
+We want to eliminate the pain of building data handling and training process from scratch.
 Our final aim is to get this repository the level of [realtime-action-detection](https://github.com/gurkirt/realtime-action-detection).

 At the moment we support the latest pytorch and ubuntu with Anaconda distribution of python.
 Tested on a single machine with 2/4/8 GPUs.